chapmanu/sfmc-custom-content-block/README.md

 # Chapman Salesforce Custom Content Blocks

+## Recommended Reading/Viewing

-Reccomend completing salesforce trailhead [here]() for more info on creating Custom Content Blocks
+Salesforce Trailhead: Salesforce Trailhead [here](https://trailhead.salesforce.com/content/learn/modules/content-builder-block-sdk) for more info on creating Custom Content Blocks

-Also Reccomend watching developers walk through of Custom Content Blocks [here]()
+Salesfoce Developer Walkthrough: Salesforce developer walks through of Custom Content Blocks [here](https://www.youtube.com/watch?v=-02YOSySYcA&feature=youtu.be&t=667)

 ## Salesforce Cloud Package

 To create a Custom Content Block a salesforce package needs to be installed with the proper configuration.
-Currently IS&T only has access to the create and install packages.
+Currently IS&T only has access to create and install packages.

 ### Custom Content Block Component

 Start by installing the component Custom Content Block.
-Enter the appropriate name and description which will be used intarnally for Salesforce display.
-The `Endpoint URL` is the url where the component is hosted, for more info see [hosting section](#hosting) for more details about the Custom Block Content Component see [salesforce documentation](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-app-development.meta/mc-app-development/create-content-block.htm)
+Enter the appropriate Name and Description which will be used intarnally for Salesforce display when selecting the Custom Content Block.
+The `Endpoint URL` is the url where the component is hosted, for more info see [hosting section](#hosting).
+For more details about the Custom Block Content Component see [salesforce documentation](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-app-development.meta/mc-app-development/create-content-block.htm)

 ### API Integration Component

-To access salesforce assets and data or to update data the package will need an API integration.
+To retrieve salesforce assets and data or to update data the package will need an API integration.
 Which will generate the necessary auth routes for Server to Server API access see [salesforce documentation](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-app-development.meta/mc-app-development/api-integration.htm)

 The API integration will also need the permission scopes of the Custom Content Block i.e. read/write access for assets and data.
 For a list of permissions see [salesforce documentation](https://developer.salesforce.com/docs/atlas.en-us.noversion.mc-app-development.meta/mc-app-development/data-access-permissions.htm)